 Access and Equity

-This organisation is committed to access and equity principles and processes in the delivery of its services and working environment in accordance with the relevant Sex Discrimination Act, Human Rights and Equal Opportunity Act, Racial Discrimination Act, NSW Anti-Discrimination Act and Disability Discrimination Act.
+This organisation is committed to access and equity principles and processes in the delivery of it’s services and working environment in accordance with the relevant Sex Discrimination Act, Human Rights and Equal Opportunity Act, Racial Discrimination Act, NSW Anti-Discrimination Act and Disability Discrimination Act.

-In the event of a situation that is considered by students and clients to be in violation of the organisation’s Access & Equity Policy, students and clients are required to report the situation to the RTO Compliance Manager.
+In the event of a situation that is considered by students and clients to be in violation of the organisation’s Access & Equity Policy, students and clients are required to report the situation to the RTO Compliance Officer.

 Complaints and Appeals